SPATIAL AUDIO CODECS OVERVIEW

-Though spatial audio in various forms has been around for decades and Dolby Atmos had become synonymous with cinema and movie soundtracks, it wasn't until late 2020 Apple when announced their "Spatial Audio" branding of Dolby Atmos that spatial audio and other codecs (as below) have fast become rapidly adopted across the wider audio industry.
+Though spatial audio in various forms has been around for decades and Dolby Atmos had become synonymous with cinema and movie soundtracks, it wasn't until late 2020 Apple when announced their "Spatial Audio" branding of Dolby Atmos® that spatial audio and other codecs (as below) then became rapidly adopted across the wider audio industry.

 How is Spatial Audio different?